johno/pixyll/_posts/2022-01-20-sole_proprietorship_examples.md

 For instance, if you want to be an electrician you can’t be messing around with the wiring in someone’s house without the proper training and experience as an electrician.

 It doesn’t even have to be a technical job either (as seen in the examples).
-A lot of sole proprietorships in our list don’t even require training or licenses at all.
+A lot of sole proprietorships in our list don’t even require licenses at all.

 #### Do you need a DBA?